quanshuli/privacy_policy/tasuku.md

 We only deploy the application through Google Play Store, please only install the app from Google Play Store.

-### Changes to this Privacy Policy

-We may update this Privacy Policy from time to time.
-We will notify you of any changes by posting the new Privacy Policy on this page.
-We encourage you to review this Privacy Policy periodically.
+### Acceptance of Terms

+By using Tasuku, you acknowledge that you have read, understood, and agree to be bound by these terms of service.
+These terms may be updated from time to time, and it is your responsibility to review them periodically.

+### Termination of Services

+We reserve the right to suspend or terminate your access to Tasuku at our discretion, without notice, for any reason, including but not limited to a violation of these terms of service.

 ### Contact us